techclubssn/MLSP-TC-2023_24/Signal Processing/readme.md

-# Doubts asked during thes session:
+# Doubts asked during the Signal Processing sessions:

 **1. How to find the envelope of the spectrum?**